Karplus-Lab-OSU/ensemblator/readme.rst

 Known Bugs:
 ************

 * IO erros on Windows.
-This is a result of the rate at which the Ensemblator saves and deletes intermediate files.
+This is a result of the rate at which the *Ensemblator* saves and deletes intermediate files.
 It seems to be too fast for Windows, and sometimes results in a permission error that crashes the system.
-It's still possible to use the Ensemblator on Windows, but you will have to click "Go" again and again.
+It's still possible to use the *Ensemblator* on Windows, but you will have to click "Go" again and again.
 It's basically unusable and would require a considerable rewrite to get things working smoothly on Windows.
 For now, I don't have any options for you.
 * command 'muscle -in <somefile> -out <somefile>' not found.
 (Even though you really do have muscle installed) This is a PATH related problem.
-Starting the ensemblator from the command line using the source code seems to resolve this, as long as you really do have muscle in your path as 'muscle'. (eg. bash>$ python ensemblator.py)
+Starting the *Ensemblator* from the command line using the source code seems to resolve this, as long as you really do have muscle in your path as 'muscle'. (eg. bash>$ python *Ensemblator*.py)
 * The binary file I downloaded doesn't do anything!
 There is probably some missing dependency.
 Try downloading either the CLI or the GUI source code, and running it yourself, after installing the various dependencies.
 The binary file works on my machine (where it was compiled), and a few other similar machines, but I know for a fact it doesn't work on all linux machines.

 Bug Reports: